MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 - `RootBot` commands

-  - `login` allows the user to sign into the Entra ID registration using the `RootBot`.
+  - `login` allows the user to sign into the Microsoft Entra ID registration using the `RootBot`.
 Once signed in, SSO takes care of the sign-in into the `SkillBot` also.
 The user doesn't have to sign in again.
   - `token` displays the user's token.
   - `logout` logs the user out of the `RootBot`.